zold-io/papers/README.md

 goes wrong, don't hesitate to [submit a ticket](https://github.com/zold-io/papers/issues).

 If you find a typo in any document, please let us know via a new ticket.
-If you want to contribute, you are more the welcome.
+If you want to contribute, you are more than welcome.
 The White Paper (`wp.tex`) is the main document here, this is where you can contribute.